JianiLyu/DS24spring-Final-Project/README.md

-Hello, this is our semester-long final project for ADS class.
+This is our semester-long final project for Applied Data Science class at NYU Tandon.